Important Global Message

 Biscayne Bay’s water

-Compared to other Florida waters, Biscayne Bay is characterized by very low concentrations of nutrients (much like the Everglades) and pollutants, and has excellent water clarity that supports robust seagrass meadows, economically-vital fisheries populations and ecologically-critical habitats such as coral and mangrove communities.
+Compared to other Florida waters, Biscayne Bay is characterized by very low concentrations of nutrients (much like the Everglades) and pollutants, and has excellent water clarity that supports robust seagrass meadows, economically-vital fisheries populations, ecologically-critical habitats such as coral and mangrove communities, and provides recreational opportunities for residents and visitors.

 However, the water quality and supported habitats in some portions of the Bay, canals and rivers exhibit signs of human impact.
 Portions of a number of canals in urbanized areas do not meet one or more water quality criteria, and are designated by the State of Florida as "impaired."